 Install Python3

-For Windows (WSL) and Ubuntu, Python3 is installed by default.
-Even if it is not installed, it will be installed as one of the dependencies when pip3
+Python3 comes pre-installed on both Windows (WSL) and Ubuntu.
+However, even if it is not installed, it will be installed as one of the dependencies when pip3 is installed later.

 Install Mesa 3D Graphics Library (Windows and Ubuntu)